 Further down this page, you can read more about the following open calls:

-CPH STAGE SELECTED strengthens the festival’s audience program with inspiring performances.
+CPH STAGE SELECTED strengthens the festival’s audience programme with inspiring performances.

-NATIONAL TOURING DAYS offers buyers the chance to experience a wide selection of touring productions.
+NATIONAL TOUR DAYS gives presenters and buyers the opportunity to experience a wide range of touring productions.

-NATIONAL MOBILITY FUND supports performances produced outside the Capital Region or on the island of Bornholm.
+NATIONAL MOBILITY FUND supports productions created outside the Capital Region or on Bornholm.

 PITCH at CPH STAGE International Days 2026 presents Danish performing arts to an international industry audience.